Five Surprising Ways to Feel Better FAST!

 Like this post?
 Share it with your friends...

-Sometimes we need some Emotional First Aid and we need it fast.
-Here are 5 surprising ways to feel better fast that work quickly and effectively.
+Here are five ways to feel better fast that work quickly and effectively.
 No mediation required!
 I use these all the time myself and they really help.

 A while back, I was in that situation.
 It was a rough weekend on the emotional front.